 Associations and Organizations for People with Disabilities

-Service animals are welcome within the common areas of our premises that are open to the public.
-If it is not apparent that the animal is a service animal, the person with the disability may be required to provide proof such as a letter from a physician confirming that the person required the animal for reasons relating to his or her disability or documentation that shows the guest is certified as a service animal handler.
+Service dogs are welcome within the common areas of our premises that are open to the public.
+Upon entering the park, the dog must wear the ‘service animal’ identifying vest and wear it at all times while in the park.
+Please register your service dog at the Info Booth at the main entrance to the park.
+If it is not apparent that the animal is a service animal, the person with the disability will be required to provide proof such as documentation that shows they are certified as a service animal handler or a letter from a healthcare practitioner, confirming the guest requires the animal for reasons relating to a disability.

 Due to the volume of guests we serve and the infinite variety of assistive devices, we do not provide assistive devices on-site.
 It is therefore recommended guests bring with them, any assistive devices they would use in their normal course of activity.
 All assistive devices are allowed in the park.

 Please note, due to the nature of our attractions, assistive devices are not permitted on the slides if they pose a safety concern.